Aruna Sairam: International

-Aruna has performed South Indian vocal music internationally.
-She worked as a visiting professor at a German music conservatory where she taught South Indian music.
-She was intrigued at the lack of awareness of her art form outside the subcontinent.

 This experience gave her a mission to make South Indian classical music global.
 She performed at the BBC Proms at London's Royal Albert Hall. as the first South Indian classical vocalist in the Proms' then-116-year history in 2011.
 Sairam has also performed at New York's Carnegie Hall, Paris's Théâtre de la Ville and Morocco's Fes Festival of World Sacred Music.

+She has performed in Darbar music festival for 3 times in london.

 Collaborations

 Aruna Sairam has collaborated with many artists across the globe.
 Here is a list of some of the artists with whom Sairam has collaborated: